nc-sec/PARSEC/README.md

 - category-wise Grouping of topics for final
 - re-ranking (of docs after retrieval)
 - An end to end implementation w/ langchain.. llama-index
+- pydantic for forcing formatted outputs? or dspy
 ## Requirements
 ### Non-local
 - python